Our website uses cookies for statistical purposes.

 Foreign-ownership allowed Yes

-Types of companies in New Zealand
+What types of companies can I open in New Zealand?

 The Company Law provides for various requirements for registering a company in New Zealand based on the chosen business form.
 It is important to know that New Zealand allows for full foreign ownership no matter the type of company.